yuval-beiser/algo-trading/Momentum-NQ-2min-29-6-23-V1.md

 end;

-if marketposition = -1 //Scale In x2 - Conditions Add Entry Short
+if marketposition = -1 //Scale In  - Conditions Add Entry Short and close < Open
 //and
+//close [1] >= open [1]

+//and
+//close < low [1]
+//and
 //close < emaMid
+//and
+//low5 > emaVerySlow
 and
-low5 > emaMid
+close cross below EHLOCdownband
+//and
+//close cross below emaFast
+and
+close cross below low5

+//and
+//Histogram < 0
+//and
+//close cross below emaFast

 //and
 //close < open [1]
 //and